 For more information see Project setup

 To ensure that your site is working correctly on the platform, we provide a minimal set of required SilverStripe modules.
 Without theses modules, the site will not function properly and CMS may be unusable.

 The project must have a .platform.yml file.
-It tells the platform which infrastructure version to use and modifies the capabilities of your project.
+It can be used to modify the capabilities of your stacks.

 For more information see .platform.yml file.